mui/material-ui/CONTRIBUTING.md

 run `yarn docs:typescript` to automatically add a JavaScript version.

 Apart from the inherent pros and cons of TypeScript the demos are also used to test our type declarations.
-This helps alot in catching regressions when updating our type declarations.
+This helps a lot in catching regressions when updating our type declarations.

 #### 2. Edit the page Markdown file.